“COVID was the perfect storm for us. People were told to stay home. Corn hole gave them something to do, and it's a game everybody can play."

 Jared: "When there were no professional sports on television, ESPN was showing corn hole all the time.
 Since it’s an outside game, people can social distance and organizations have been hosting corn hole tournaments as fundraisers.
 Since they can’t do the usual kinds of fundraisers inside buildings, this was perfect."

 Kerry: "So, it was perfect for us.
 I am sorry to say that because so many people lost jobs and things but, I mean, at the same time COVID is the reason I didn't go back to work.
 COVID shut down some of the big jobs that I was supposed to go on.
 It kind of worked out both ways, it was a good thing and it was a bad thing.
-For a lot of people it has been a bad thing, but for us as a small business getting started, it was perfect." #Oklahoma
+For a lot of people it has been a bad thing, but for us as a small business getting started, it was perfect."
+Been's Workshop #Oklahoma